IBM/commands-runner/README.md

 #### Embeded extension

 Embeded extension are provided by your distribution and so the "end-user" doesn't need to register them into the environment.

-#### Load custom extension
+They are automatically registered based on the content embeddedExtensionDescriptor provided in the extensionManager.Init method.
+You can find an example of this file at [examples/data/test-extensions.yml](./examples/data/test-extensions.yml).

+### Register extensions

 If the end-user wants to register its own extension, he must create a zip file containing the extension structure.<br> For example by executing: `tar -cvzf simple-extension.zip -C examples/extensions/simple-extension .`

 and then use the client CLI: `./cm extension -e <extension_name> register -p <archive_path>`

-#### Register extensions

 #### Insert extensions